AGL Energy: Silverton Wind Farm

 In May 2017, it was announced that construction had commenced on the 200 MW Silverton Wind Farm in north western New South Wales.

 Barker Inlet Power Station

 In June 2017, AGL announced the development of a new $295 million gas-fired generator in South Australia.
 The Barker Inlet Power Station, will replace two of the four Torrens Island A turbines which are expected to be decommissioned in late 2020.
 The island's B turbines will continue to operate as usual.
 The Barker Inlet Power Station was officially completed and handed over to AGL in early 2020.

 Crib Point Gas Import Jetty

 In August 2017, Crib Point Import Jetty was announced as the preferred location for a new terminal importing gas from other markets.
-The project is expected to cost $250 million, with construction expected to commence in 2021.
+The project was expected to cost $250 million, with construction expected to commence in 2021.

 In 2021, the Andrews State Government halted the project, despite gas shortages being forecasted, forcing AGL to announce that it would no longer proceed with the project.